reyquazar/reyquazar/README.md

 ---
 ### 1. About me

 <p>My name is Elshan.
-I'm a new in backend development, focusing on Python and utilizing the Django framework.
+I'm new in backend development, focusing on Python and utilizing the Django framework.
 Holding a Bachelor's degree in Computer Science and currently pursuing a Master's degree, I possess a solid foundation in software development.
 I am committed to continuous learning and staying updated on emerging technologies in the field of backend development.</p>

 ---

 ### 2. Technical Skills

-- **Programming Languages:** Python
+- **Programming Languages:** Python, Java
-- **Web Frameworks:** Django, Flask
+- **Web Frameworks:** Django, Flask, Spring
 - **Database:** PostgreSQL
-- **Data Science:** NumPy, Pandas, Matplotlib, Machine Learning (ML)
+- **Data Science:** NumPy, Pandas, Matplotlib, sklearn
 - **Frontend:** HTML, CSS
 - **Asynchronous Programming:** asyncio
 - **Containerization:** Docker